FloHiwg/rpg-game/README.md

 # 2D RPG Game

-A 2D top-down RPG game built with TypeScript, featuring an integrated map builder.
+A 2D top-down RPG game built with TypeScript and Vite, featuring an integrated map builder.

 ## Game Features